Vyral/tiffany-fykes-recruiting/_posts/2019-01-28-put-time-blocking-to-work-for-you.md

 {% include youtube.html %}

-As a mom of two and a real estate professional, I’ve got a lot on my plate.
+As a real estate professional and mom of two, I’ve got a lot on my plate.
 So how do I do it?
 How do I manage my time?

 The answer is simple: I treat time like money. **Every Sunday, I get out my calendar and develop a budget for my time that week.** I block out each day into sections dedicated to various activities.
 This way, I know exactly how each moment will be spent before I come to it.